petermooney/mscgeog2014/README.md

 <h3>Department of Geography NUI Maynooth</h3>

 <p>
 This is a short 2 x 2 hour workshop for Introduction to Web Mapping and Internet GIS.
 The workshop course is designed to provide a gentle introduction to 'getting maps on web-pages'.
 There is a focus on using open source tools and open source software on data.
 We will use OpenStreetMap maps and data, Leaflet for our map Javascript, and look to open data sources for other data.
+The workshop assumes that you have <b>XAMPP</b> (<a href = "http://www.apachefriends.org/index.html">http://www.apachefriends.org/index.html</a> installed to provide a web-server environment and a text editor such as Geany <a href = "http://www.geany.org/">http://www.geany.org/</a>.
+The workshop notes and slides make reference to MS Windows path names - these can be easily changed for Linux and MAC installations of XMAPP - please refer to the XAMPP documentation for details.

 </p>